Translate Refinery

 Each plugin has its own locale YAML files.
 The one we’ll have to fix is pages/config/locales/nl.yml.
 Note that it is important to put the right key in the right file.

-The key refinery.admin.pages_dialogs.link_to.insert, is to be represented in YAML like this:
+The key refinery.admin.pages_dialogs.link_to.insert is represented in YAML like so:

 nl: